-Rounded corners can be one of the most elegant and appealing effects, and they are also the simplest to add.
-There are a few caveats that developers need to know about this effect and the other effects.
-While there is a specification for border-radius as recommended by the W3C, it turns out that each of the primary browser manufacturers supports it in slightly different ways.
+Rounded corners can be one of the most elegant and appealing effects, and are also the simplest to add.
+There are a few caveats that developers need to know about this and the other effects.
+While there is a spec for border-radius as recommended by the W3C, it turns out that each of the primary browser manufacturers support it in slightly different ways.
 The end result is the same, but the path to it varies.
-Let's take a look at the most basic border-radius declaration, and the following screenshot is its result:
+Let's take a look at the most basic border-radius declaration, and its result:

 '''

 #rounded {

-border-radius: 10px;
+border-radius: 10 px;

 }

-'''

-This box has rounded corners.
+This box has rounded corners. '''

 You also have the option of rounding only certain corners, as well as tweaking the values so that the corner isn't a perfect quarter-circle.
-Let's look at a few more examples.
-The following code snippet and the screenshot demonstrate an example to get two rounded corners:
+Let's look at a few more examples:

 '''

 #topLeftBottomRight {

 border-radius: 15px 0 15px 0;

 }

-'''